rhuss/rhuss.github.io/about.md

 ### About me

-I'm Roland Huß and a Developer (mostly Java) for nearly two decades, live in Franconia, work in Munich and am a Chili Addict.
+I'm Roland Huß and a Developer (mostly Java) for nearly two decades, live in Franconia, work in Munich and love Chilis.

 And I do Open Source.
 My two main projects are [Jolokia](http://www.jolokia.org), the JSON/HTTP bridge to JMX, and a [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin).